decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 The Holder Wallet will retrieve the Request Object value from the `request_uri` as defined in section 6 of [[ref: OIDC]].

-The Self-Issued OP request URI MUST include the following parameter:
+The Authorization Request URI MUST include the following parameter:
 * `request_uri`
   * REQUIRED.
 URL where Request Object value can be retrieved from, as specified in section 6.2 of [[ref: OIDC]].